gramjos/md_2_html/README.md

 This repository contains a Python script that turns a small subset of Markdown into a standalone HTML page.
 It is meant for quick static pages with minimal styling.

-This program takes a single markdown and creates two types of web pages:
+This program takes a Path as input and creates two types of web pages:
 1. 'README home page' holds content, links to singleton articles, and links to other 'README home page' (valid directories)
 2. 'Singleton Articles' no links just content
 Both, 1 & 2 use the template `index.html`

+#### File Structure Design
+Every directory has a README.md which acts as the menu (or Homepage) for that directory.
+Directories are considered valid when a README.md is present.
+When a README.md is being converted to html hyperlink are embedded.

 ## Program Sequential Overview
 0. Homepage or Singleton?